Crisol: Theater of Idols on Steam - User reviews, Price & Information

 Crisol is a survival horror adventure set in a twisted version of Spain.
 As a soldier captured by religious dogmatism, you must use your own blood as ammunition, without draining to the point of death.
 Explore the cursed island of Tormentosa, uncover dark secrets, and battle horrifying enemies.

-Crisol: Theater of Idols is a narration, horror and fps game developed by Vermila Studios and published by Blumhouse Games.
+Crisol: Theater of Idols is a horror, fps and shooter game developed by Vermila Studios and published by Blumhouse Games.

 Released on February 10th 2026 is available only on Windows in 7 languages: English, Spanish - Spain, French, German, Portuguese - Brazil, Russian and Simplified Chinese.